-Electric & Hybrid Marine World Expo 2018 opens its doors next month, running from 27-29 June at RAI Amsterdam, where visitors will be able to experience and assess the very latest and next-generation electric and hybrid marine propulsion technologies, components and solutions.
+Electric & Hybrid Marine World Expo 2019 opens its doors next month, running from June 25-27 at RAI Amsterdam, where visitors will be able to experience and assess the very latest and next-generation electric and hybrid marine propulsion and charging technologies, components and solutions.
 Already the worlds largest exhibition and conference dedicated to marine propulsion systems, this years event will welcome more new product launches than ever before, such is the rate of development in this hugely important sector.
-Over 4,000 attendees are expected to attend what will be the fifth annual Electric & Hybrid Marine World Expo, which will see more than 130 exhibitors from over 15 countries showcase more brand-new propulsion technologies than ever before.
-With leading vendors set to exhibit including Kawasaki Heavy Industries, ABB, Wärtsilä, Rolls-Royce, and Mitsubishi Turbocharger and Engine Europe, as well as industry-leading technology and component suppliers including Aspin Kemp & Associates, HBM, Torqeedo, Cavotec and more, the show truly has something for everybody.
-Electric & Hybrid Marine World Expo also features a three-day conference program with hundreds of delegates, more than 40 big-name engineering speakers, and numerous leading maritime academic institutions in North America, Europe and Asia expected to attend.
-Furthermore, Electric & Hybrid Marine World Expo is not only the largest exhibition and conference dedicated to sustainable marine propulsion technologies and systems in the world, but it also hosts the Marine Maintenance World Expo and Conference, and the Autonomous Ship Technology Symposium, which brings together ship designers, fleet owners, naval architects, classification societies, equipment supplier and research organizations to discuss the legal, technological and regulatory and developments necessary to make autonomous ships a reality.
-Meanwhile Marine Maintenance World Expo and Conference is hosted as an integral part of Electric & Hybrid Marine World Expo, so visitors and delegates will also be able to see more next-gen maintenance and repair technologies than ever before.
+Over 4,000 people are expected to attend what will be the sixth annual Electric & Hybrid Marine World Expo, along with more than 130 exhibitors from over 20 countries showcasing more brand-new propulsion technologies than ever before.
+Leading vendors set to exhibit include Siemens, Kawasaki Heavy Industries, ABB, Wärtsilä, Kongsberg, Volvo Penta, and Mitsubishi Turbocharger and Engine Europe, as well as industry-leading technology and component suppliers including Aspin Kemp & Associates, AVL, BAE Systems, Voith Turbo and more.
+The show truly has something for everyone.
+Electric & Hybrid Marine World Expo also features a three-day conference program, with hundreds of delegates, more than 40 big-name engineering speakers and numerous leading maritime academic institutions in North America, Europe and Asia expected to attend.
+Electric & Hybrid Marine World Expo is not only the largest exhibition and conference in the world dedicated to sustainable marine propulsion and charging technologies and systems, but it also hosts the Autonomous Ship Technology Symposium, which brings together ship designers, fleet owners, naval architects, classification societies, equipment suppliers and research organizations to discuss the legal, technological and regulatory developments necessary to make autonomous ships a reality.
 This years Electric & Hybrid Marine World Expo is shaping up to be truly unmissable!
-One delegate pass grants access to all three events – click here to register for your pass, now.
+One delegate pass grants access to both events click here to register for your pass now.

 Dean has been with UKi Media & Events for over a decade, having previously cut his journalistic teeth writing and editing for various automotive and engineering titles.
 He combines extensive knowledge of all things automotive with a passion for driving, and experience testing countless new vehicles, engines and technologies around the world.
 As well as his role as editor-in-chief across a range of UKi's media titles, he is also co-chair of the judging panel of the International Engine of the Year Awards.